Walter A. Haas Jr.: Oakland Athletics

-Haas was the owner of the Oakland Athletics of Major League Baseball, acquiring the team from Charles O. Finley in August 1980 for less than $13 million.
-The acquisition was to prevent the team from moving, as Finley had wanted to sell to industrialist Marvin Davis, who planned to move the team to Denver.
+Haas was the owner of the Oakland Athletics of Major League Baseball, acquiring the team from Charles O. Finley in August 1980 for less than $13 million (equivalent to $51.1 million in 2025) The acquisition was to prevent the team from moving, as Finley had wanted to sell to industrialist Marvin Davis, who planned to move the team to Denver.
 Under Haas' ownership, the Athletics won five American League West Division titles (the first in 1981 and the last in 1992, advancing to three consecutive World Series between 1988 and 1990, defeating the cross-bay rival San Francisco Giants in 1989 in a sweep marred only by the infamous Loma Prieta earthquake).
 Haas would accept the Commissioner's Trophy on behalf of himself, the players, and Tony LaRussa, who won his first world championship.

 On the date of his death, the organization memorialized Haas with a retirement of his "jersey" due to his services for the organization and the city of Oakland.
 It remains placed with the jerseys of retired player numbers at the Athletics' current home field.